 Pre-approval involves a formal application and document verification.
 Once approved, you will receive specific loan terms and maximum borrowing limits.

 These are unsecured loans where you borrow a fixed amount.
+In contrast to secured financing options, where an asset like your home serves as loan collateral, these loans are granted solely based on your creditworthiness.
 Your interest rate depends on your credit score, loan amount, and term.
-No collateral is needed, but interest rates may be higher.
+No loan collateral is needed, but interest rates may be higher.

 A personal loan doesn't require collateral, so your assets aren't at risk.
 Secured personal loans often offer better interest rates and loan amounts than unsecured ones.